Understanding the Chain of Command in Business

 The Disadvantages of Establishing a Chain of Command in Business

-Unfortunately, with the good comes the bad, and there are some pitfalls and potential drawbacks to having a rigid management structure.
+Unfortunately, with the good comes the bad, and there are some pitfalls and potential drawbacks to having a rigid chain of command structure.

 Let’s take a closer look at some of these disadvantages.